Albirizzu/oDCM_team8/README.md

 **What data does each instance consist of?**
 <ol>
-<li>"Ranking": review number from 1 to 10
+<li>"Ranking": ranking of movie in year of release based on worldwide boxoffice revenue
 <li>"Movie": name of the film
-<li>"Worldwide": amount of worldwide revenue
+<li>"Worldwide": amount of worldwide revenue given in US$
-<li>"Domestic": amount of revenues made in the USA
+<li>"Domestic": amount of revenues made in the USA given in US$
 <li>"%-Domestic": percentage of revenues made in the USA
-<li>"Foreign": amount of revenues made outside the USA
+<li>"Foreign": amount of revenues made outside the USA given in US$
 <li>"%-Foreign": percentage of revenues made outside the USA
+<li>"Rating": IMDb user rating on a scale of 1 to 10
+<li>"Year": release year of the movie
 </ol>

 **Is any information missing from individual instances?**